 Consolidate open source solutions from a security point of view

 As open source systems are available with code, a majority of loopholes would be known to hackers.
-In many cases, these open windows to let invaders get in and crash your system or make other types of harm are often known and discussed over open source communities.
+In an open-source system, the unique point is full access to the software and its code.
 Even the open source class 5 Softswitch software providers discuss these kinds of threats and ways to prevent them in their resources like community, blog posts, how to guides, user manuals, and more.
-Thus, it is necessary to explore these details and take preventive steps to consolidate the security measures and protocols to safeguard the switch and the users associated with it.
+Therefore, exploring details and implementing preventive measures are essential to safeguard the switch and its users.